 - If prompted, provide your administrator username and password and click Sign in.

 You should see "Authorization has been granted successfully.
 Please switch to your application."

-Close your browser and return to GSPS.
+Close your browser and return to Password Sync.
 The Status value should change to Authorized.

-Note: If the GSPS screen doesn't display Authorized, authorization has failed and you should refer to the error message at the bottom of the GSPS configuration screen.
-Authorization can fail for a number of reasons, typically:
+Note: If the Password Sync screen doesn't display Authorized, authorization was unsuccessful and you should refer to the error message at the bottom of the Password Sync configuration screen.
+Authorization can be blocked for several reasons, typically:

 - The user isn't a super administrator for your Google domain.

 - The time and time zone on your server aren't set correctly.

 - Select the authorization access method for Password Sync to use to query Active Directory.
 The options available are described below.